HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 ## User Guide

-This section provides a walkthrough of the HPT Clients Tracker user interface and its capabilities.
+This section provides a walkthrough of the HPT Clients Portal user interface and its capabilities.
 <br><br>

 ### Landing Page